-For the week, the S&P 500 ended down 2.1 percent.
-The index, however, managed a finish above its 50-day moving average after ending below the level on Thursday for the first time this year.
+For the week, the S&P 500 ended down 2.1 percent but the index managed a finish above its 50-day moving average after ending below that level on Thursday for the first time this year.

 The Dow finished barely in positive territory, held back by shares of International Business Machines, which posted their largest drop in eight years after the company’s quarterly results missed estimates.
 IBM’s stock ended down 8.3 percent at $190.

 “Unless there’s a shock to the system, investors will move back into the market as we head through earnings season, but now investors have an opportunity to study the winners and losers more closely,” said Michael Sheldon, chief market strategist at RDM Financial in Westport, Connecticut.

 The Dow Jones industrial average rose 10.37 points, or 0.07 percent, to 14,547.51 at the close.
 The Standard & Poor’s 500 Index gained 13.64 points, or 0.88 percent, to finish at 1,555.25.
 The Nasdaq Composite Index rose 39.69 points, or 1.25 percent, to close at 3,206.06.

 For the week, the Dow slid 2.1 percent, while the Nasdaq lost 2.7 percent.
 Markets were roiled earlier in the week by the plunge in gold prices and slower growth out of China, the world’s second-largest economy.